chef-boneyard/chef-web-docs-2016/includes_install/includes_install_chef_client_repo_manual_clone_repo.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

+..
+THIS FILE SHOULD BE DEPRECATED IN FAVOR OF THE CHEF GENERATE APP COMMAND.
+THE CHEF-REPO REPOSITORY ON GITHUB IS DEPRECATED.
+THIS FILE PRESERVES THE HISTORY, ONLY.

 The |chef repo| on |github| must be cloned to every workstation that will interact with a |chef server|.

 To clone the |chef repo|: